nsbramble/deli-counter-ruby-apply-000/README.md

 ## Instructions

-The local deli is putting in a new computerized queue to keep track of their customers and improve productivity.
+The local deli is putting in a new computerized queue to keep track of their customers and improve v,productivity.
 At the beginning of the day, the deli is empty so the queue should be represented by an empty array:

 ```ruby
 katz_deli = []